5 Great Seesaw Tips and Tricks

 1. Be Clear with Instructions

-I’ve found that listing the instructions in steps has helped students understand the activity I want them to complete.
 I use this handy SHEET to code in icons for the visual and ESL learners.
 You can record audio instructions as well.
 There’s also a way to add an example picture or video to the activity to show what the finished product should look like.

 seesaw screenshot2